 - We will share the audit results of our top 25 suppliers by 2023, and ensure we are sharing best practice to address any areas highlighted for improvement.

-- We will commit to mapping the supply chain of our core womenswear products from farm to warehouse by 2023.
+- We will commit to mapping the supply chain of our core womenswear and menswear products from farm to warehouse by 2023.

 - We will collaborate with our mills to ensure we have visibility on the provenance of all our fibres, enabling us to make educated decisions when selecting the highest quality fabric or yarn.